microsoft/FeatureManagement-Dotnet/README.md

 * Low barrier-to-entry
   * Built on `IConfiguration`
   * Supports JSON file feature flag setup
-* Feature Flag lifetime management
+* Feature flag lifetime management
   * Configuration values can change in real-time, feature flags can be consistent across the entire request
-* Simple to Complex Scenarios Covered
+* Simple to complex scenarios covered
   * Toggle on/off features through declarative configuration file
   * Use different variants of a feature in different circumstances
 * API extensions for ASP.NET Core and MVC framework